Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 Trying to catch up all at once

-Large amounts at one time can feel uncomfortable and are harder to maintain as a routine.
+Large amounts at one time can feel uncomfortable and may not be appropriate for everyone.
+Spread fluids throughout the day.

 Key Takeaways